oliverwanyonyi/React-Context-Api/README.md

 - search meal by name.
 - view more information about a meal in details page.
 - add and remove meals in favorite list.
-- local storage for the persistence of the items added to favorite list.
+- local storage for the persistence of the items added to list.
-- being added and removed to list

 ### Getting started